aws-samples/amazon-textract-large-scale-selectable-pdf/README.md

    ```bash
    aws s3 cp examples/SampleInput.pdf s3://<InputDocuments>
    ```
-2. Wait from 1 minute to 30 minutes (depending on the size of the PDF's), then you can find the selectable version of the input PDF's in the S3 bucket _ProcessedDocuments_.
+2. Wait from 1 minute to 30 minutes (depending on the size of the PDF), then you can find the selectable version of the PDF in the _ProcessedDocuments_ S3 bucket.
    The processed document will have the same name than the input document.
-You can fetch it with:
+You can fetch it via the Amazon UI or with:
    ```bash
    aws s3 cp s3://<ProcessedDocuments>/SampleInput.pdf  examples/SampleInput_selectable.pdf
    ```